A continuous rating method for preferential voting. The incomplete case: Outline of the method

 \section{Outline of the method}

 This section presents the proposed method at the same time that it introduces the associated terminology.
 As in \cite{crc}, the procedure involves a projection of the Llull matrix onto a special set of such matrices. \ensep Steps~0--3, as well as the last one, will be exactly the same as in the complete case.
 However, steps~4 and 5 contain new elements.
-More specifically, step~4 requires a quadratic optimization in connection with the turnouts, and step~5 takes the union of certain intervals where the complete case takes the maximum of certain margins. \ensep As we will see later on, these developments allow to achieve the desired properties.
+More specifically, step~4 requires a quadratic optimization in connection with the turnouts, and step~5 takes the union of certain intervals where the complete case takes the maximum of certain margins. \ensep The reasons behind steps 1--3 and 6 were explained in \cite[\secpar{2}]{crc}.
+Those behind steps~4 and 5 will be briefly explained in \secpar{2.2.3}, after having looked at the particularities of the complete case as well as those of single-choice voting.

 \step[1]{ \textit{Step~#1.} .5em}